Dubrovnik Cathedral: Baroque Cathedral

-This building was largely destroyed in the earthquake of 1667.
-The Senate of Dubrovnik appealed to the Italian architect Andrea Bufalini of Urbino, who sent a model for the new church in Baroque style with a nave, two aisles and a cupola.
-Several other Italian architects including Francesco Cortese (present from 1669 until his death in 1670), Paolo Andreotti of Genoa (present 1671-1674), Pier Antonio Bazzi of Genoa (present 1677-78), and friar Tommaso Napoli of Palermo (present 1689 - 1700), all working with local and imported stonemasons, completed the Cathedral over the next three decades.
+Construction began in the 1671 and continued intermittently for four decades under several other Italian architects including Francesco Cortese (present from 1669 until his death in 1670), Paolo Andreotti of Genoa (present 1671-1674), Pier Antonio Bazzi of Genoa (present 1677-78), and friar Tommaso Napoli of Palermo (present 1689 - 1700), all working with local and imported stonemasons, before being completed in 1713 by the Dubrovnik builder Ilija Katičić.
 Napoli made several crucial changes to the original plans including the use of a cross vault and the opening of large thermal windows at the upper level.
 This gives the whole interior a lighter and brighter feel.
 The style of the cathedral is in keeping with the esthetics of Roman Baroque architecture as practiced by Bernini, Carlo Fontana and their 17th century contemporaries.
-The construction began in 1673.
 The building was finished in 1713 by the Dubrovnik architect Ilija Katičić.
+During the long construction process, Buffalini’s original plans were partially modified, though the cathedral retained its Baroque Architecture conception as a three-aisled basilica with side chapels and a dome built on the site of the earlier Romanesque cathedral destroyed in the earthquake.